QuantEcon/lecture-python.myst/lectures/prob_matrix.md

 ## Some Discrete Probability Distributions

-Let's write some Python code to compute   means and variances of soem  univariate random variables.
+Let's write some Python code to compute   means and variances of some  univariate random variables.

 We'll use our code to